shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ### Setting up the schema

-You’ve now enabled a Set custom entity, created a set entity called “Dining Room”, and linked an Asset entity to the Dining Room set.
+You’ve now enabled a Set custom entity, created a Set entity called “Dining Room”, and linked an Asset entity to the Dining Room set.
 You’ve got all the pieces in place in your Shotgun site to now modify your folder structure.
 When an artist starts working on a task, Toolkit uses the associated Shotgun data to determine what folders to create in the filesystem.
-New folders are created and named automatically based on the pipeline configuration’s **schema**.
+New folders are created and named automatically based on the pipeline configuration’s schema.

 Now it’s time to define the folder structure you want Toolkit to dynamically generate as artists step through the production pipeline.
-This is done by using a structure that mirrors the filesystem structure to be dynamically generated called the **schema**.
+This is done by editing the schema.

 {% include info title="Note:" content="It’s a good practice to test configurations in a *cloned* configuration, so as not to affect the active production configuration.
 The cloning process creates a *copy* of the configuration that you can edit safely before pushing changes to the live config.
 You can find details on cloning your config in the [Configuration Staging and Rollout](https://support.shotgunsoftware.com/hc/en-us/articles/219033168-Configuration-staging-and-rollout#Cloning%20your%20Configuration) document." %}